Standing on the Ledge — Chapter 3 continues

 Money Triage Without Panic

-Money problems have a nasty habit of turning your brain into a smoke alarm.
-Loud.
-Reactive.
-Not always accurate.
-So the goal here isn’t “be fearless.”
-The goal is stabilize first, then make decisions like a person who can actually think.
+Money problems have a nasty habit of turning your brain into a smoke alarm — loud, reactive, and not always accurate.
+So the goal here isn’t to “be fearless.”
+The goal is to stabilize first, then make decisions like a person who can actually think.

 What money triage is (and what it isn’t)

-Money triage is: deciding what must be kept alive first (lights, heat, roof, food, transportation, critical payments), and what can wait, renegotiate, or be reduced.
+Money triage is: deciding what must be kept alive first (lights, heat, roof, food, transportation, critical payments), and what can wait, be renegotiated, or be reduced.

 Money triage is not: a perfect budget, a total lifestyle overhaul, or a shame spiral disguised as “being responsible.”

-In my own writing, I’ve come back to this idea over and over: stabilize the system before you try to optimize it.
+I come back to this idea often: stabilize the system before you try to optimize it.
 Same logic here.

 Step 1 — Stabilize the essentials

-If you’re in the red, you don’t start by rearranging furniture.
-You start by keeping the building standing.
+If you’re in the red, don’t start by rearranging furniture.
+Start by keeping the building standing.

 - Housing: mortgage / rent